 Those involved in phone tapping will not be spared: Sridhar Babu

-Minister for IT and Industries D Sridhar Babu said the investigation into the phone tapping case is going on and those involved in the episode will be caught and punished strictly soon.
+Hyderabad: Minister for IT and Industries D Sridhar Babu said the investigation into the phone tapping case is going on and those involved in the...

 Hyderabad: Minister for IT and Industries D Sridhar Babu said the investigation into the phone tapping case is going on and those involved in the episode will be caught and punished strictly soon.